 As required under CoA C20, the 6 Monthly Construction Monitoring Report was prepared to summarise the results of these Construction Monitoring Programs.
-The SSI 7474 - 6 Monthly Construction Monitoring Report (October 2021 - April 2022) was issued during the audit period on 26 May 2022.
+The SSI 7474 - 6 Monthly Construction Monitoring Report (May to October 2022) was issued during the audit period on 10 January 2023.